samthor/rippleJS/README.md

 ### Ripple Color

-To change the default color of a ripple, add the following style rules:
+To change the default color of a ripple, add the following style rule:

     .rippleJS .ripple {
       background: red;
+    }

+You could also change it just for some elements:

+    .yourClassName .rippleJS .ripple {
+      background: blue;
     }

 ## Supports